lgatto/TeachingMaterial/index.md

     	cd R;R CMD BATCH fig2.R

-Each batch of lines indicates a file to be created (the _target_), the files it depends on (the _dependencies_), and then a set of commands needed to construct the target from the dependent files.
+Each batch of lines indicates a file to be created (the _target_), the files it depends on (the _prerequisites_), and then a set of commands needed to construct the target from the dependent files.
 Note that the lines with the commands _must_ start with a **tab** character (**not spaces**).